laroo/Pyro2-Reignited/README.md

 5th

 Great.
 When a gas can is dropped it should spread out slowly.
 Once the gas is burned change the color.

+6th

+Fix: all gas cans explode at the same time instead of waiting for the fuse or a near wall exploding.
+Floorplan generator sometimes causes the user not be able to walk for a few blocks.
+Make sure there are no wall blocking the user from walking around.